fusion94/fusion94.org/src/content/blog/2025-10-25-garmin-golf-improvement-plan.md

 **Goal:** Raise fairway hits from baseline by **10–15 %**.

-## Week 7 → Scoring Zone — Wedges & Putting
+## Week 7 → Scoring Zone: Wedges & Putting

 **Objective:** Attack the short game with precision.